Adding A Deck To A Townhouse In NYC

 Brooklyn Townhouse Deck Addition

-Permits For a Deck in NYC
+Permits for Building a Deck in NYC

 NYC Yard Requirements for Decks